upmsilab/2025JuneFHIRConnectathon/README.md

 ### Connectathon Track 1: Point of Service Data Submission

 This track will demonstrate how a Point of Service (POS) application can submit health data to a central health data repository.
-For this track smulation of health data repository is implemented using the HAPI FHIR Server.
-The track uses the draft NHDR FHIR Implementation Guide (IG) defining the required profiles and value sets for core clinical data exchange such as, Patient, Encounter, Mediation, Observation; <!-- please review and add resoruces which are ready to use -->
+For this track simulation of a health data repository is implemented using the HAPI FHIR Server.
+The track uses the draft NHDR FHIR Implementation Guide (IG) defining the required profiles and value sets for core clinical data exchange such as Patient, Encounter, Medication, Observation; <!-- please review and add resources which are ready to use -->

 ### Track goals

 - Successfully submit FHIR resources to a central server.
 - Successfully submit FHIR bundle to a central server.
-- Use $validate operation for IG conformance.
+- Use the $validate operation for IG conformance.
 - Provide feedback to refine the IG and profiles.

 👉 [Click for track details](./track-1/)